 The DT Accessory Pack

 The OnePlus 3T isn’t a rugged phone, and misses out on any water resistance, so you’ll have to be careful with it if you want it to last.
-It’ll be worth it, because the processor is only in a handful of phones at the moment, and won’t be widely available in more until early 2017.
-That gives OnePlus 3T owners a head-start on gaming and app trends, ensuring their phone will handle the best software for some time to come.
+It should be worth it, though, because the processor is still one of the fastest out there, which enables OnePlus 3T owners to keep up with gaming and app trends, ensuring their phone will handle the best software for some time to come.

 Should you buy it?